DeepakAntoJ/1.-Write-a-MongoDB-query/README.md

-# There are 5 branches in this.
+# There are 5 branches here.

-All 5 branches are different project/assignments.
+All 5 branches are 5 different project/assignments.
 please look into all.